dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 > Storage class must use volume binding mode `WaitForFirstConsumer`.\
 > This suite does not delete resources on success.

-To run storage capacity tracking test suite, run the command:
 ```bash
 cert-csi functional-test capacity-tracking --sc <storage-class> --drns <driver-namespace>
 ```